rperezme-data/DAB_H03_Python-challenge/README.md

 # Python-challenge
 This set of four Python scripts are basic examples of the Data Analysis workflow:
-1) Read data from input files (csv/txt)
+1) Read data from input files (csv/txt).
-2) Analyse data (looping through rows, computing and summarizing)
+2) Analyse data (looping through rows, computing and summarizing).
-3) Write results into output files (csv/txt)
+3) Write results into output files (csv/txt).
-4) Print results to terminal
+4) Print results to terminal.

 ## 1. PyBank
 This script reads financial records from a CSV file with the following structure: